fynnfluegge/codereview.ai/README.md

 - `rgpt review --guided`: User needs to confirm review process for each file.
 Useful if not all files should get reviewed.
 - `rgpt review --target $BRANCH`: Reviews all committed changes in your current branch compared to `$BRANCH`.
 - `rgpt review --gpt4`: Use GPT-4 model (default is GPT-3.5).
-- `rgpt commit`: Creates a commit message for your staged changes.
+- `rgpt commit`: Generates a commit message for your staged changes.

 ## 📋 Requirements